Reycko/Reycko/README.md

 ### Hey!
-I'm Reycko, a 13 year old GML "coder" that likes to do some other stuff as a pastime.
+I'm Reycko, a 13 year old "coder" that likes to do some other stuff as a pastime.
 Stuff I've made: [(click here)](https://pastebin.com/raw/QiNpEYja)

 <!--